 SHIP offers two coverage options: Basic and Plus.
 Both options are part of Aetna’s nationwide Preferred Provider Network, so even if you’re home for the summer or away from campus and need healthcare, you’ll likely be able to find a nearby network provider.
 Also, if you want to use an out-of-network provider, the plan will still pay benefits—but your costs will be higher.

 All full-time, three-quarter time, and all international students are automatically enrolled in SHIP coverage.
 Part-time students may be eligible for SHIP coverage but will need to enroll.
+Students who are utilizing the Learn from Anywhere (LfA) platform to engage remotely in courses that would normally meet on campus are eligible for SHIP.
 Online only students are not eligible for SHIP.

 Depending on your insurance, you may be able to waive SHIP if you have other coverage that meets ACA requirements.
+If you will be learning remotely through the Learn from Anywhere (LfA) platform and have coverage that meet all of the requirements in the state or country where you will be living while taking classes, then you may also be eligible to waive.
 We urge you to think before you waive SHIP.
 For many students the SHIP plan offers the most comprehensive coverage with the lowest out-of-pocket costs.
 See Waiving SHIP section below to learn more.

 If You Have Dependents: